Before the storm

 The City of Tempe encourages residents to be prepared for potential flooding.
 In the case of severe weather, this page will be updated with tips and information.
 If you've experienced storm damage, please report it to Tempe 311 by calling 480-350-4311, emailing firstname.lastname@example.org or visiting tempe.gov/311 or email email@example.com.

 Family Disaster Supply Kit

 All families should pack a 3-day bag of supplies including: 1 gallon of water per person/pet per day, nonperishable food, flashlights, radio, batteries, medications, first aid kit and a back-up power source for cell phone chargers and medical equipment.

 The City of Tempe has sand and bags available at two locations throughout monsoon season, which begins on June 15 and ends Sept.
 30. The bags can be picked up 24 hours a day, seven days a week.
-Prior to a major storm event, bags are available on a first come, first served basis.
-Be prepared by picking them up before a storm is headed our way.
+Prior to a major storm event, bags are available on a first come, first serve basis.
+Don't forget to bring a shovel and a helper.
 The two locations are:

 Solid Waste Compost Facility: 1001 N. Rio Road (access drive north of Rio Salado Parkway and Hardy Drive, near free compost)

 Benedict Sports Complex: 490 W. Guadalupe Road (northwest corner of Guadalupe and Kyrene roads, east side of parking lot)

 Keep storm drains clean of debris

 The flooding of streets, sidewalks and homes can be much worse if the city's storm drains are blocked by debris.
 You can help prevent that by disposing your yard waste in trash receptacles.
 If you notice excessive amounts of debris near a storm drain, report it to Tempe 311 at 480-350-4311.
 Click here for more stormwater tips.

 Prepare your home